 and what has triggered them in the past.

-After taking a medical history
+After taking a medical

-after exercising.
+test after exercising.
 This can be done in the office on a treadmill, after your child

 runs outside for 6 to 8 minutes, or after doing an activity that's triggered flare-ups